 Prior to his tenure in the public sector, Alan was an urban designer for the Pasadena firm Moule & Polyzoides Architects and Urbanists, where he directed planning projects for Pomona College, the University of California Santa Barbara, City of Montclair, City of Azusa, and various other locations in California, New Mexico and New Jersey.

-He teaches urban design at Woodbury University School of Architecture in Burbank; co-edited the book “Los Angeles: Building the Polycentric Region” a survey of regional smart growth architecture and urbanism published for CNU13; and created the DeliriousLA listing of Los Angeles area architecture and urban design events, now hosted and curated by the Los Angeles Forum for Architecture and Urban Design.
+He has taught urban design at Woodbury University School of Architecture in Burbank; co-edited the book “Los Angeles: Building the Polycentric Region” a survey of regional smart growth architecture and urbanism published for CNU13; and created the DeliriousLA listing of Los Angeles area architecture and urban design events, now hosted and curated by the Los Angeles Forum for Architecture and Urban Design.

 Alan is a frequent speaker and tour guide on urbanism and Los Angeles, and has served on interview panels to select new planners, urban designers and architects for the Cities of Los Angeles, Pasadena, Santa Monica, and Santa Ana, among others.

 In fall 2014 he was appointed to the City of Pasadena’s Design Commission, and Chaired the Commission during fiscal year 2016-2017.
 In 2019 he was invited to serve on the Advisory Board for the Woodbury University School of Architecture.